trunghjieu2506/tp/docs/hudou0420.md

 ## Summary of Contributions

 ### 1. Budget Management Features
-- **Set Budget**: Set a new budget with a deadline, name, amount and category
-- **Deduct from Budget**
-- **List Budget**: List out all budgets and their remaining money
-- **Budget Exceed Alerts**: Alert user when budget exceeds, but do not restrict user from spending
-- **Check Detail Expenses of a Budget**: List out all expense histories in the budget
-- **Utils, Commands and Parsers**: Helper class which helps to execute the programs
+- **Set Budget, Deduct from Budget, List Budget, Budget Exceed Alerts, Check Detail Expenses of a Budget, Utils, Commands and Parsers**

 **What it does**: Manage multiple budgets with basic commands